ksimotas/lola/README.md

 ## Acknowledgements

-The authors would like to thank Géraud Krawezik and the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation, for the compute facilities and support.
+We thank Géraud Krawezik and the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation, for the compute facilities and support.
 We gratefully acknowledge use of the research computing resources of the Empire AI Consortium, Inc., with support from the State of New York, the Simons Foundation, and the Secunda Family Foundation.
 Polymathic AI acknowledges funding from the Simons Foundation and Schmidt Sciences, LLC.